-Protection and a Path to Status for Helping Law Enforcement
+Protection and a Path to Status for Crime Victims in Connecticut

-The U visa is a critical form of protection for noncitizen victims of certain crimes who have suffered abuse and been helpful to law enforcement.
-With an annual cap of 10,000 visas creating processing delays of 4-5 years, it is essential to have expert guidance to prepare a strong application, secure your place on the waiting list, and obtain work authorization while you wait.
+The U visa is a critical form of protection for noncitizen victims of certain crimes who have suffered abuse and been helpful to law enforcement in Connecticut.
+With an annual cap of 10,000 visas creating processing delays of 4-5 years, it is essential to have expert guidance from a Connecticut U visa attorney to prepare a strong application, secure your place on the waiting list, and obtain work authorization while you wait.

-This visa provides more than just status; it offers a lifeline.
+This visa provides more than just status; it offers a lifeline to crime victims in Connecticut.

-Provides temporary protection from removal while your case is pending and during your U visa status.
+A U visa provides temporary protection from removal proceedings in Connecticut while your case is pending and during your U visa status.

-After three years of continuous presence with U status, you and your qualifying family members can apply for lawful permanent residence.
+After three years of continuous presence in Connecticut with U status, you and your qualifying family members can apply for lawful permanent residence (a green card).

-How We Handle Your U Visa for Crime Victims Case
+How We Handle Your Connecticut U Visa Lawyer Case

 1